frictionlessdata/livemark/index.md

 ---

-Please read full [Feature Reference](pages/feature-reference/markdown.html) to learn about all the Livemark's features.
+Please read the full [Feature Reference](pages/feature-reference/markdown.html) to learn about all of Livemark's features.